communityvirtualpowerplant/demandResponse_UX_research/README.md

 To do, post install:
 * slow all processes down when not event upcoming (like airtable updater)
 * add in start date filter

-Stretch:
-* add QR code to IP screen
-* incorporate weather
-* add in a battery cutoff below 20%